eKhanchin/PickaBook/README.md

 Here is the code of android app that helps to manage personal list of books and randomly pick book from that list.

 ## App's features:
-	- Add a book to a database
+	- Add a book to the database
-	- View all books as list
+	- View all books as a list
 	- Pick random book from a list
-	- Leave a comment about a book (for yourself)

 ## User Interface:
 ### Main page:
 <img src="Screenshots/main_page.JPG" width="200">